mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 These will come back in Acts II and III!

----

-**Quest 1.1 Complete - Ready for DM Use**

-This quest alone is ~8,000 words of fully playable content.
-PCs will spend 1-2 sessions on it and learn everything they need to know about the campaign's tone.

----

-## 🎯 Quest 1.2: The PRICE OF LOYALTY
+## Quest 1.2: The PRICE OF LOYALTY

 **Level:** 2
 **Duration:** 2-3 sessions